Causes and treatment options for discogenic pain

 Treatment options for discogenic pain

 Many cases of discogenic pain caused by a degenerative condition can be effectively treated through forms of conservative therapy.
-These treatments options include physical therapy, lifestyle changes such as weight loss and exercise, stretches and pain medication.
-Your physician can help you find the treatment option that works best for your condition and your lifestyle.
+Your doctor can help you find the treatment option that works best for your condition and your lifestyle.
 Sometimes, these therapies can be combined to reduce your pain more efficiently.
-You should always consult your physician before adding or changing your treatments.
+You should always consult your doctor before adding or changing your treatments.

-For patients with moderate disc damage, our surgeons would likely perform a minimally invasive decompression surgery.
+For patients with moderate disc damage, our board-certified+ surgeons would likely perform a minimally invasive decompression surgery.
 During this procedure, a small portion of the damaged disc is removed to decompress the impacted nerve root in the spinal canal.
-Once the nerve root in released, you should experience a great reduction in pain and symptoms.
+Once the nerve root is released, you should experience a great reduction in your symptoms.